Before you set up a company

 • Australia, and who is a director of a company incorporated in Australia.

-Every company must have at least one shareholder and at least one share.
+Every company must have at least 1 shareholder and at least 1 share.

-Shareholders are investors in the company, but they’re not responsible for the day-to-day management of a company’s business.
+Shareholders are investors in the company, but they are not responsible for the day-to-day management of a company’s business.

 They have the right to vote at meetings of shareholders on some decisions about how the company is run, including: